LoraGotseva/Cloud-Paint/README.md

 ### JS

+The programming language we have used for this project is JavaScript.
+All of the functionalities are made with it, and you can see their documentation [here](#features).

-For user authentication there are two exported methods in auth.js: one for registering a new user to save in the database and one for searching a registered user by e-mail and comparing passwords for login.
+For user authentication there are two exported methods in `auth.js`: one for registering a new user to save in the database and one for searching a registered user by e-mail and comparing passwords for login.

-The script in saveImgToDB.js uploads a new drawing with its author into the database.
+The script in `saveImgToDB.js` uploads a new drawing with its author into the database.
 The server part handles converting the image to string format in the /upload method.

 The models provide schemas for the database collections to ensure the records are not mutated easily.
 They also ensure that each json document is generated with unique id in UUID format.